Inclusive action for all gender identities

 Businesses have a vital role to play in driving awareness for LGBT+ communities, both in the workplace and also in wider society.
 Leveraging the strengths of internal networks, collaborating with external organisations, and being vocal on these issues can help increase understanding and maintain momentum on this important agenda.

-Join ICAEW's Diversity Community for free.
+Join ICAEW's Diversity and Inclusion Community for free.

 Information and best practice guidance on the different areas of diversity, helping you to educate, support and raise awareness.